alvin677/JonCsWebserver/README.md

 <details>
   <summary>JonCsWebConfig.json</summary>

-**DO NOT USE!** (this one contains comments explaining what each option does - the out-of-the-box settings should be very similar to below)
+The json below contains comments about what each option does.
+The out-of-the-box settings should be very similar.
+**DO NOT USE!
+IT WILL BREAK JSON SYNTAX.**
 ```json
 {
   "Logging": false,